 How to Backup Router Configuration on TFTP

-There are many ways to back up the router configuration.
-One of these ways a TFTP Server is to use.
+There are many ways to back up the router configuration, one of which is to use a TFTP Server.

 You can quickly copy the configuration and image files of all your network devices by placing a TFTP server in your existing network structure.
 However, since TFTP is an insecure transport protocol, you need to secure your server.